stefenphelps/stefenphelps.com/src/content/blog/the-simple-bible-pwa.md

 ---
-title: 'Building a Bible PWA in 2023'
+title: "Building a Bible PWA in 2023"
-description: 'How and why I built a Bible app from scratch using modern web technologies'
+description: "How and why I built a Bible app from scratch using modern web technologies"
-heroImage: '../../assets/images/simple-bible-pwa.png'
+heroImage: "../../assets/images/simple-bible-pwa.png"
-publishDate: '2023-05-22'
+publishDate: "2023-05-22"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
 ---

 ## Why another Bible app?